DETAILED ACTION

 Claims 1-20 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
 The claim(s) recite(s) mental processes-concepts performed in human mind in addition to mathematical relationships/calculations.

-The limitations of “receiving first health data corresponding to a plurality of resources upon which the entity depends, wherein the first health data includes historic values established based on whether a resource, of the plurality of resources, is healthy or unhealthy at a given time during a first period of time” and “continually receiving, during a second period of time, second health data corresponding to the plurality of resources, wherein the second health data includes a current value established based on whether the resource, of the plurality of resources, is healthy or unhealthy at a present time during the second period of time” are mere data gathering recited at a high level of generality, and thus are insignificant extra-solution activity (MPEP 2106.05(g).
+The limitations of “receiving first health data corresponding to a plurality of resources upon which the entity depends, wherein the first health data includes historic values established based on whether a resource, of the plurality of resources, is healthy or unhealthy at a given time during a first period of time” and “continually receiving, during a second period of time, second health data corresponding to the plurality of resources, wherein the second health data includes a current value established based on whether the resource, of the plurality of resources, is healthy or unhealthy at a present time during the second period of time” as claimed under the broadest reasonable interpretation, is an additional element that is insignificant extra-solution activity.
+For example, “receiving” in the context of this claim encompasses mere data gathering (MPEP 2106.05(g)).

-Step 2B.
-The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-The additional element(s) “an entity executing via a distributed computing environment” does/do not provide significantly more than the recited judicial exception because the additional elements are mere instructions to implement an abstract idea or other exception on a computer and in this case generic computer components (MPEP 2106.05(f)).
+The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because the additional elements are mere instructions to implement an abstract idea or other exception on a computer and in this case generic computer components (MPEP 2106.05(f)).

 As for the limitations recited in claims 2-9, when considering each of the claims as a whole these additional elements do not integrate the exception into a practical application, using one or more of the considerations laid out by the Supreme Court and the Federal Circuit.
 The additional elements do not reflect an improvement in the functioning of a computer, or an improvement to other technology or technical field.
 The additional elements do not implement a judicial exception with, or use a judicial exception in conjunction with, a particular machine or manufacture that is integral to the claim.
 The additional element do not apply or use the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment, such that the claim as a whole is more than a drafting effort designed to monopolize the exception.